smmuirhead100/surf-detector/frontend/README.md

 # Frontend

-Frontend implementation of the proje
+Frontend implementation of the project.